ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field: Acknowledgements

 The authors acknowledge fruitful discussions with A. Bohrdt, G. De Paciani, G. Dünnweber, F. Grusdt, L. Homeier, and N. V. Prokof'ev.

 \paragraph{Author contributions} SML did the main coding and planning work with input from LP.
 All authors contributed to the writing of the manuscript.

 \paragraph{Funding information} This research was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program -- ERC Starting Grant SimUcQuam (Grant Agreement No. 948141), and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- project number 390814868.
+The project/research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
+L.P. acknowledges financial support from ANR-23-CE30-0018.